Recrucity/RiftClicker/README.md

 # RiftClicker
-A lightweight bypassing Minecraft autoclicker
+A simple lightweight bypassing minecraft autoclicker.
+Has been tested to bypass on Hypixel, MinemenClub, Lunar, PvPLand and more.